-The Certificate in Art Business provides practical information to sustain a career in art.
+The Art Business Certificate provides practical information to sustain a career in art.
 Students learn the core principles of business, art law, grant writing, museum careers, contemporary art and other key concepts while examining the trends in art and the art market.
 Students will gain an understanding of the intricate art world network of galleries, auction houses, dealers, artists, non- profits and more.